lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 For example: Revenue assuming x% market share; Month with peak flights; amount of peak flights; when the total will reach some value; percent growth

-Now that we've simulated the paths, this is easy
+Now that we've simulated the paths, this is easy.
+Code: Applying a function that takes a path and tells us something

 We can come up with an estimate of $\mathbb{E}[\theta]$ by averaging the simulated pads.
 We can even estimate quantiles